tungbq/devops-project/projects/aks-istio-application/README.md

 NOTE:

 - It will take few minutes to enable istio adon to your cluster
-- The istio will be install in `aks-istio-system` namespace
+- The istio will be installed in `aks-istio-system` namespace

 ## 4-Deploy microservices sample app